 Is the AEV Ram 3500 a Prospector or Prospector XL?

 Robert: We considered the Prospector XL, but our truck is just the Prospector.
 The Prospector XL has 40-inch tires and would not be a good choice for towing our show trailer.
 It was also too big.
-The concept with our show vehicles is to present trucks our customers aspire to owning.
+The concept with our show vehicles is to present trucks our customers aspire to own.
 The Prospector XL is so large that it is not practical for most of our owners.
 We thought the Prospector was a better fit.

 What differentiates the AEV Prospector from a factory Ram 3500?

 Robert: An AEV Prospector is significantly more off-road capable.
 What’s unique about AEV from any other aftermarket vehicle upgrade company is that they are making products to OEM specifications.
-They employee engineers who have worked for OEM truck manufacturers and use OEM techniques and use OEM suppliers to make almost every part they sell.
+They employ engineers who have worked for OEM truck manufacturers and use OEM techniques and use OEM suppliers to make almost every part they sell.
 Because of that, Ram can sell a Ram Prospector as a factory Ram with the full factory warranty and AEV warranties all the modifications.

 Above: AEV badging on the Ram 3500 instrument panel